b4rsby/SwiftLog/README.md

 --

-Q - Why you no Kernel-level keylogger?
+Q - Why you no direct detect from keyboard?

-A - LOL @ writing Kernel extensions.
+A - Kernel extensions are hard.